 Akamai Shorthand

 The Akamai HTTP/2 fingerprint is a compact string that captures how a client opens an H2 connection.
 It's the H2 equivalent of a JA3.
-Anti-bot vendors hash it and check against a known-browser allowlist, same playbook as JA3.
+Anti-bot vendors hash it and check against a known-browser allowlist, the same playbook as JA3.

 Format